gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # Or the equivalent: `Cat.include(Quadruped)`
 ```

-The previous code will add `Quadruped` as an ancestor to `Cat`, making it's methods available to all instances of `Cat`.
+The previous code will add `Quadruped` as an ancestor to `Cat`, making its methods available to all instances of `Cat`.

 ```ruby
 coco.class.ancestors